Summitt-Services/wieting-frontmatter-CMS/README.md

 # Not So Hot

 Well, the first build of the site referenced above was pretty bad, so I followed the advice provided at https://gohugo.io/hosting-and-deployment/hosting-on-aws-amplify/ and set my build image to use Hugo:latest.
-Let's see if that helps.
+Let's see if that helps...

+**Yes!
+Much improved!**